Asthma

 Pediatric Asthma Mortality

-According to Vital Records, between 2001 and 2011, more than 60 children under the age of 18 died from asthma.
 In 2014, the Georgia Asthma Control Program developed a Pediatric Asthma Mortality Reporting Form to capture detailed information regarding the circumstances surrounding the death of children when asthma was the cause of death.
 In May of 2015, the Department of Public Health mandated the reporting of pediatric asthma deaths in order to refine or design medical or community prevention initiatives.
-You will find additional resources regarding reporting below.
+For the most recent copy of asthma mortality reporting forms, please email [email protected]